microsoftgraph/group-membership-management/README.md

                                                        -FunctionAppName "<FunctionAppName>" `
                                                        -Verbose

-    Run the script for each function app name, in this case we need to run the script twice once for SecurityGroup and once for GraphUpdater functions.
+    Run the script for each function app name, SecurityGroup, MembershipAggregator and GraphUpdater.
 ### Access to App Configuration

 Grant all the functions access to the AppConfiguration by running the following script: